Carreau/phd-dissertation/parts/roleofactin.rst

 The action necessary to move in an amoeboid way can be decomposed in three steps.
 First the cell need to grow a protrusion.
 Growing this protrusion is often governed by actin polymerisation just underneath the plasma membrane.
-The lamelipodia is such a protrusion which is constituted by a 2D actin network that polymerize at the leading edge of the cell.
+The lamelipodia is such a protrusion which is constituted by a 2D dendritic actin network that polymerize at the leading edge of the cell.
 Second the cell's protrusion need to attach to the surface.
 This is done through trans membrane proteins that are bound to the actin cortex on the inside of the cell.
 The actin cortex